madixanov/MarketMetrics/README.md

 # 🛒 MarketMetrics

-**MarketMetrics** is a Telegram bot that collects and analyzes data from online marketplaces.
+**MarketMetrics** (@PriceInsiderBot in Telegram) is a Telegram bot that collects and analyzes data from online marketplaces.
 It allows users to track product categories, prices, and performance metrics directly in Telegram.

 ---